BrandonTsai/cloud-native-cookbook/01-Container/Podman/01_Concept.md

 Introduction
 -------------

-As you may have noticed, Red Hat replaces the docker daemon with CRI-O/Podman since RHEL 8.
+As you may have noticed, Red Hat replaces the Docker Daemon with CRI-O/Podman since RHEL 8.
 So what is Podman?
 According to the definition at [Podman official website](https://podman.io/),

 > Podman is a daemonless container engine for developing, managing, and running OCI Containers on your Linux System.
 Containers can either be run as root or in rootless mode.